seg2136/hair-salon-code-review/README.md

 ### Legal

-Copyright (c) 2015 Nataliya Bareeva-Miller, Stephany Garcia
+Copyright (c) 2015 Stephany Garcia

 This software is licensed under the MIT license.